 Coffee isn't the hottest

-There’s no doubt about it, Keurig is one of the most beloved names in coffee.
-The company's K-cup pods are easy to use and offer a wide range of coffees, teas, and more, making this 5-inch wide coffee maker perfect for folks who value convenience in a small space.
-A pod storage bin holds nine K-cup pods to keep them handy and slides into the front of the brewer when it’s not in use.
-If you want your coffee a little stronger than usual, all it takes is the press of a button.
+There’s no doubt about it: Keurig is one of the most beloved names in coffee.
+Its K-Cup pods are easy to use and offer a wide range of coffees, teas, and more.
+The Keurig K-Mini Plus takes the brand's signature convenience and bottles it into a 5-inch-wide device, made for those hoping to save space in the kitchen.
+A pod storage bin holds nine K-Cup pods to keep them handy and slides into the front of the brewer when not in use.
+If you want your coffee a little stronger, all it takes is the press of a button.

-This brews from 6-12 ounces of coffee, simply by adding that amount to the removable water reservoir.
+This brews 6 to 12 ounces of coffee, simply by adding that amount to the removable water reservoir.
 If you’re not sure how much coffee your mug holds, you can use that to fill the reservoir, so you’ll never overflow a cup, and if someone forgets the cup, the drip tray can hold all the liquid for easy disposal and cleaning.
 With the drip tray is removed, you can brew directly into a travel mug up to seven inches tall.

-The coffee maker turns itself off 1 1/2 minutes of completing a brew.
+The coffee maker turns itself off 90 seconds after brewing.
 If you want to store the coffee maker in between uses, the cord stores neatly in the back of the brewer, so it won’t tangle when the brewer is resting on a shelf in the pantry.

 "For such a small machine, the K-Mini Plus offers a considerable number of features, from K-Cup storage to a bolder brew setting." — Derek Rose, Coffee and Tea Expert for The Spruce Eats